geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;composition&rsquo;: Implementation of a plugin in which the particle property is defined by the compositional fields in the model.
 This can be used to track solid compositionevolution over time.

 &lsquo;crystal preferred orientation&rsquo;: The plugin manages and computes the evolution of Lattice/Crystal Preferred Orientations (LPO/CPO) on particles.
 Each ASPECT particle can be assigned many grains.
 Each grain is assigned a size and a orientation matrix.
-This allows for LPO evolution tracking with polycrystalline kinematic CrystalPreferredOrientation evolution models such as D-Rex (Kaminski and Ribe, 2001; Kaminski et al., 2004).
+This allows for CPO evolution tracking with polycrystalline kinematic CrystalPreferredOrientation evolution models such as D-Rex (Kaminski and Ribe, 2001; Kaminski et al., 2004).

 &lsquo;elastic stress&rsquo;: A plugin in which the particle property tensor is defined as the total elastic stress a particle has accumulated.
 See the viscoelastic material model documentation for more detailed information.